Aplaebil/SOFT_QuantumDynamics/docs/report.md

 ## 5. Results and Observations

-By running these simulations, you can explore:
+By running these simulations, we can explore:

 - **Quantum Tunneling**: Watch a wave packet encounter and sometimes penetrate a barrier.
 - **Wave Packet Spreading**: A free particle’s Gaussian wavefunction widens over time, emphasizing dispersion.